31 tips to surviving the Death March

 18. Take about $10.00 – $15.00 with you.
 On my first Bataan, some point well into the 26.2-mile March, I was starving for real food, and we came upon a little tent village in the middle of the desert, I could smell hamburgers!
 OMG… I wanted one so bad… They looked and smelled delicious.
 Everyone who apparently knew about the BBQ and took money was sitting down enjoying their burgers, and me…?
 Well, I ate another banana.
 That hurt!
 Take money!

 19. Drink, drink, drink, drink, drink.
 Drink even when you don’t feel thirsty.
-Due to sweat evaporating off of your skin as soon as it touches it, you’ll never feel hot and gross, and you’ll think, “Oh I’m okay, I don’t need to drink anything.”
+Due to sweat evaporating off your skin as soon as it touches it, you’ll never feel hot and gross and think, “Oh, I’m okay.
+I don’t need to drink anything.”
 And then BAM!
 You’re getting carted off by medics because you’re severely dehydrated.
 As I mentioned in #16 set an alarm on your watch to remind yourself.

 21. If you do happen to blister and you’re not at an aid station – you’ll want to pop it.
 Sterilize a safety pin.
 Clean off the area.
 If you have alcohol swabs, even better.
 Pop the blister.
 Then, dry the spot and then put it on the treatment pad.
 On one of my last Bataan's, I gave out at least twenty blister pads along the way to active-duty guys wearing moleskin and blistering badly.
 Blisters will f'up your day!
 Be prepared to take care of them before they happen.